syedsaad314/forage-midas/README.md

    `./mvnw test -Dtest=TaskFiveTests`

 ---
-*Developed as part of the J.P.
-Morgan Software Engineering Virtual Experience via Forage.*
+*Note: This project was completed as a simulated task for J.P.
+Morgan & Co. to demonstrate proficiency in enterprise Java development and distributed systems.*